 You could also say that one of your strengths is the value you place on the patient experience within the organization, and then provide more details with an example.

-What NOT To Do When Discussing Your Strengths
+What NOT to Do When Discussing Your Strengths in an Interview

 You’ll want to come across as confident and proud, but not as though you’re bragging.
 Declaring your strengths can often be tricky, especially if you’re modest.
 But a job interview is the time to be assertive while maintaining a level of humility and relatability.